Explore health content from A to Z.

 Take your temperature and check your incision for signs of infection (redness, swelling, drainage, or warmth) every day for a week.
 It is normal to have a small bruise or bump where the catheter was inserted.

 Take your medications exactly as directed.
 Don’t skip doses.
 It is important to take aspirin or other similar drugs for as long as your doctor advises.If you were also prescribed clopidogrel, prasugrel, or ticagrelor, it is very important to take these medications, as well.
+These drugs prevent clots that could cause a heart attack.
+If you have a problem with any of your drugs, call your doctor right away.

 Eat a healthy diet that is low in fat, salt, and cholesterol.
 Ask your doctor for menus and other diet information.